ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 ``osd scrub sleep``

-:Description: Time to sleep before scrubbing next group of chunks.
-Increasing this value will slow
+:Description: Time to sleep before scrubbing the next group of chunks.
+Increasing
-              down whole scrub operation while client operations will be less impacted.
+              this value will space out scrub operations to reduce contention with client operations.

 :Type: Float
 :Default: 0